cohorte/cohorte.github.io/documentation/getting-started-python.md

         response.send_content(200, content)
 {% endhighlight %}

+This last component implements and provides the *pelix.http.servlet* so that it will be called by the web server when a request arrives.
+The *HTTP Service* provider (included in COHORTE) call the *do_GET* method of this component.
+In our example, we return via the response object a valid html page with a form asking the user to put his sentence and choose a language.

 ### Startup

 To start running your awesome first COHORTE application, you need to [download COHORTE Platform](http://repo.isandlatech.com/) in your local machine.
 Extract the dowloaded file anywhere in your file system and create the *environment Variable* **$COHORTE_HOME** which has as value the location in which you have extracted COHORTE Platform archive file.

 Next, you need to launch your application...

 {% highlight sh %}
 sh run.sh -t -c